 - On the part of job applicants, 75 use a percentage of external CVs, with companies only using 38,1 percent.

-- There is also a difference between career events for students: these are preferred by 90,3 percent of companies, but only by 12,6 percent of candidates.
+- It is also different in the career events for students: These are preferred by 90,3 percent of companies, but only by 12,6 percent of candidates.

 - Forums and blogs are popular sources on the business side (50 percent), but are not (yet) seen by candidates as a jumping board for the next job.

 - Companies and career seekers are least likely to use social networking platforms.